Alex Grimes

 Copyright Eastern Daily Press (note: print layout modified for web page)

-There appears to be one particular inaccuracy though: it is more like a total sailing distance of 15,000 miles (13,000 nautical miles), not 11,000 (9,500 nautical miles), which is probably the 'Great Circle' distance as measured on the globe.
+There appears to be one particular inaccuracy though: it is more like a total sailing distance of 15,000 miles (13,000 nautical miles), not 11,000 miles (9,500 nautical miles).

 To follow up the reference to Frank Dye of Watton and sailing his cockleshell of a dinghy to Iceland, click here.